""

 The West End landing is located in Orleigh Park near Morry Street, north of the West End ferry terminal and CityGlider bus stops.
 This landing will provide:

-1. Access to and from the green bridge via an over-water circular ramp that minimises impacts on Orleigh Park.
+1. Access to and from the bridge via an over-water circular ramp that minimises impacts on Orleigh Park.

 2. Access to high-frequency bus services.